dianfajar/danaoira.github.io/_posts/2017-01-26-intro-to-python-for-data-science-galvanize-sf.md

 categories:
   - Networking
 tags:
-  - python 3
+  - Python 3
-  - data science
-  - galvanize
+  - Data Science
-  - jupyter notebooks
+  - Galvanize
-  - pandas
+  - Pandas
 ---

 I wanted to attend this meetup to get a demonstration of Python in action to get inspiration for building a data science toolkit.
 The presentation did not disappoint.